dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 ### View item in fullscreen

 To view the chart, table or map in fullscreen, click on the **View fullscreen** option.
+To exit fullscreen, you can either press **esc** key or click the exit button in the upper right corner of the fullscreen view.

 ### Open in app